vstinner/python-security/pypi-vuln/index-2021-07-26-legacy-document-deletion.rst

 deleted due to the extension/plugin concern discussed in the Analysis section.

-The remaining 19 missing Project documents are not explainable via the vulnerability disussed here, as no ``docdestroy`` events are recorded which share the prefix for their name.
+The remaining 19 missing Project documents are not explainable via the vulnerability discussed here, as no ``docdestroy`` events are recorded which share the prefix for their name.
 The legacy document hosting service administration has varied over the years, and it is very likely that these documents were directly removed by administrators or lost during migrations and